Overv/Open.GL/content/articles-en/feedback.md

 Transform feedback
 ==================

-Up until now we've always sent vertex data to the graphics processor and gotten only drawn pixels in framebuffers in return.
+Up until now we've always sent vertex data to the graphics processor and only produced drawn pixels in framebuffers in return.
 What if we want to retrieve the vertices after they've passed through the vertex or geometry shaders?
 In this chapter we'll look at a way to do this, known as *transform feedback*.